Callbacks are functions that are called in response to an event.

 Q-My callback returns a value but I don’t see it?

-A- Because of the asynchronous nature of callbacks it doesn’t make send to return a value from them
+A- Because of the asynchronous nature of callbacks it doesn’t make sense to return a value from them.

 Related Articles and Resources:

 - Using the Paho MQTT Python Client for Beginners